Museum Field Trips include guided learning, an activity or demonstration, Museum exploration.

 experiment with the attributes of air, air power and how air is able to move different objects using our impressive Amazing Airways exhibit.
 Air power will surprise you again when we make and launch paper rockets using recycled materials.

 Students will learn about the nose, ears, lungs, heart, mouth, and eyes, as well as their function and purpose.
 After, students will participate in a heart cell demo and have the opportunity to create their own heart cell.
-This program is a life-size lesson on the amazing human body!
+This program is a larger-than-life-size lesson on the amazing human body!

 Within our newest exhibit, Sense of Place students will explore features that are unique to Tucson, learn about all the different scientists who study it and how the animals who share our home can hide in it.